yanxingjianken/yanxingjianken.github.io/_posts/2024-08-15-A_Midsummer_Shanghai_Dream.md

 Some might reduce Shanghai to a skyline of glass towers or dismiss its people as meticulous food critics.
 But in doing so, they overlook the city’s true heart — its  ["Hai pai" (海派)](https://en.wikipedia.org/wiki/Haipai) culture, the rich blend of East and West that shaped the city in the early 20th century.
-Imagine the Renaissance in a modern Chinese context: it gave rise to artists like [Chang Dai-chien](https://en.wikipedia.org/wiki/Chang_Dai-chien) and [Fengzikai](https://en.wikipedia.org/wiki/Feng_Zikai), and cultivated the city’s own language: [Shanghainese](https://en.wikipedia.org/wiki/Shanghainese).
+Imagine the Renaissance in a modern Chinese context: it gave rise to artists like [Chang Dai-chien](https://en.wikipedia.org/wiki/Chang_Dai-chien) and [Feng Zikai](https://en.wikipedia.org/wiki/Feng_Zikai), and cultivated the city’s own language: [Shanghainese](https://en.wikipedia.org/wiki/Shanghainese).
-Just as Saint Petersburg wouldn’t be the same without Pushkin, or London without Shakespeare, Shanghainese would be little more than a dry, utilitarian script—like coding in Python—without the literary grace bestowed upon it by [Eileen Chang](https://en.wikipedia.org/wiki/Eileen_Chang).
+Just as Saint Petersburg wouldn’t be the same without Pushkin, or London without Shakespeare, Shanghainese would be little more than a dry, utilitarian script — like coding in Python — without the literary grace bestowed upon it by [Eileen Chang](https://en.wikipedia.org/wiki/Eileen_Chang).
 Her works draped the language in a wistful elegance, painting complex relationships against the harsh backdrop of history, where love and death seemed to falter under its relentless weight.
 Today, Shanghainese continues to evolve, from [Zhou Libo](https://en.wikipedia.org/wiki/Zhou_Libo_(comedian))‘s comedic wit to the stunning visuals of [Blossoms Shanghai](https://en.wikipedia.org/wiki/Blossoms_Shanghai).

 By night, Shanghai awakens.
 One of the safest cities in the world, it invites you to wander its streets well past midnight, when the true energy of the city begins to hum.
-The clubs pulse with life, [Haidilao hotpot](https://en.wikipedia.org/wiki/Haidilao) simmers at its peak, and the streets fill with those out for a late-night stroll—what we call "轧马路" (yà mǎ lù).
+The clubs pulse with life, [Haidilao hotpot](https://en.wikipedia.org/wiki/Haidilao) simmers at its peak, and the streets fill with those out for a late night stroll — what we call "轧马路" (yà mǎ lù).
 And if you’re seeking the world’s finest bars, you’ll find them at [Flair](https://www.tripadvisor.com/Restaurant_Review-g308272-d2257238-Reviews-Flair_Rooftop-Shanghai.html) and [Speaklow](https://www.theworlds50best.com/discovery/Establishments/China/Shanghai/Speak-Low.html), both internationally renowned.